Careers Policy & Entitlement Statement

 Monitoring of the CEIAG programme is currently undertaken through review of the programme by the Careers Team, student voice and parent and staff feedback.

 At The BRIT School each student has an entitlement to receive a comprehensive Careers Education, Information, Advice and Guidance (CEIAG) programme delivered by experienced and enthusiastic staff.

 At the BRIT School Claire Mullord is the Vice Principal with responsibility for Student Experience and CEIAG.
-The Careers Leader is Jo Evans (Careers Manager, she is supported by Rosa Murdoch, Careers Officer and George Smith, Careers Assistant.
-Horace Trubridge is the School Governor with oversight of CEIAG, along with the whole Governing body who provide input into support of CEIAG.
-The CEIAG team is also supported an Independent Careers Advisor, Anna Jones, who provides one to one impartial guidance to students.
+The Careers Leader is Jo Evans (Careers Manager), she is supported by Rosa Murdoch, Careers Officer and George Smith, Careers Assistant.
+Angela Ferreira is the School Governor with oversight of CEIAG, along with the whole Governing body who provide input into support of CEIAG.
+The CEIAG team is also supported by an Independent Careers Advisor, Anna Jones, who provides one to one impartial guidance to students

 Students themselves are central to an effective programme and other professionals including Industry Leaders, Teachers and the Head of Careers.
 Independent, impartial Careers Advisers make a vital contribution to ensuring that BRIT School students develop the skills they need to make well-informed realistic decisions that will enable them to achieve their full potential in the future.
 All students will be consulted on the entitlement to CEIAG and help shape what it should include.

 The overall aim of an effective Careers Education, Information, Advice and Guidance programme is to help students to:

 - Understand themselves better and develop their personal capabilities.